wethod/learning-center-staging/content/reports/index.md

 ## Revenue Progress

-This compares the projects' status with the percentage of their value which is already been invoiced:
+This report compares the projects' status with the percentage of their value which is already been invoiced.

+How to read the project's position on the graph:

 * If the project is **above the diagonal**: more work days than the actually done have been invoiced;